 Once registered, they visit the Studierendenbüro Anglistik (Geb.
 23.31 Raum 04.73) during the opening hours (check online) to arrange a presentation timeslot.
-There are usually 3 to 5 different dates to choose from.
 There will be two examiners for the oral presentations.
 Consult the website of the Studierendenbüro Anglistik regularly for ALL exam info.

-Exam Guidelines
+Oral Exam Guidelines